77culhane/labor_automation/README.md

 3. Create your next "to-do"
 4. Change the lead's status if necessary ("qualified", "applied", "Do Not Call", etc.)

 Each task above is automated by my code.
-In its current iteration (11-12-13), there are 8 cells which determine the execution of these tasks.
-Because labor can be executed inside of the excel file, I often copy and paste the same 8 cells for an entire days' worth of unresponsive leads, rendering the required button-presses as follows:
+In its current iteration (11-12-2020), there are 8 cells which determine the execution of these tasks.
+Because labor can be conducted inside of the excel file, I often copy and paste the same 8 cells for an entire days' worth of unresponsive leads, rendering the required button-presses as follows:
 1. CTRL+C
 2. DOWN ARROW
 3. CTRL+V

 In the event that a lead IS responsive, I do need to enter custom values for these 8 cells as required.
-But the low volume of responsive leads and high volume of personalized labor required to serve them makes attempts to cut down any further on time/energy impractical.
+But the low volume of responsive leads and high degree of personalized labor required to serve them makes attempts to cut down any further on time/energy impractical.

 When an entire sheet full of leads has been processed, I save it to a .csv file.
 My Python code reads the .csv file and uses Selenium and Chromedriver to send emails, record activity, schedule to-do's, and change statuses accordingly.